royzen01/Active_Directory_Lab/README.md

 ![VBox 11](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/ffb2c3f4-76a4-4352-8905-668311b75c3a)

-- I selected the public facing NIC to allow internet conectivity.
+- I selected the public-facing NIC to allow internet connectivity.

 ![VBox 12](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/1ae18d80-fa89-44b9-a26f-3d5275ae7413)

 ### Setting up DHCP

-- Back in Server Manager, I added installed a `DHCP Server` role.
+- Back in Server Manager, I added a `DHCP Server` role.

 ![VBox 13](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/a35aa082-1cfe-4a67-8b21-6ea271623a2e)

 - I created a new scope for mydomain.com between `172.16.0.100-200`
 - I set the Default Gateway as `172.16.0.1`.
-Again, this is the DC's IP Address and the DC will also server as the Default Gateway.
+Again, this is the DC's IP Address and the DC will also serve as the Default Gateway.

 ![VBox 14](https://github.com/royzen01/Active_Directory_Lab/assets/13005742/0fe5ac17-794c-492a-bfc9-357656bcb924)